Media Upload and Requirements

 Video Upload Behavior

-When you select a video file, Soku immediately begins uploading it to Firebase Storage in the background.
+When you select a video file, Soku immediately begins uploading it in the background.
 This means:

 - The upload starts as soon as you select the file — you do not need to wait until you click Publish.